-1. Consultant shall submit a detailed land acquisition plan that provides details on kilometre-wise land acquisition requirements, all required details and draft notifications made.

-- 2. The Land acquisition plan and report shall be prepared and submitted for each section (package).
-Details shall also be submitted in land acquisition proforma to be supplied by NHIDCL, in both Hind and English languages. - 3.
-The Land Acquisition Plan shall be prepared after digitization of cadastral/land revenue maps as per clause 5.1.2 Digitization of cadastral maps of this TOR - i.
+- 1. Consultant shall submit a detailed land acquisition plan that provides details on kilometrewise land acquisition requirements, all required details and draft notifications made. - 2.
+The Land acquisition plan and report shall be prepared and submitted for each section (package).
+Details shall also be submitted in land acquisition proforma to be supplied by NHIDCL, in both Hindi and English languages. - 3.
+The Land Acquisition Plan shall be prepared after digitization of cadastral/land revenue maps as per clause of this TOR - i.
 Land parcels identification should be verified by superimposing the proposed road corridor RoW on the geo-located cadastral map to ensure all affected land parcels have been accounted for and land area to be acquired is accurately determined - 4.
 The land acquisition plan shall present details concerning the land area to be acquired in conjunction with the strip plan: - i.
-Kilometer-wise existing and proposed RoW on either side of the proposed centreline - ii.
+Kilometer-wise existing and proposed RoW on either side of the proposed centreline ii.
 Detail schedules of additional land to be acquired, land ownership and other required details as per revenue records - iii.
 Details of properties, such as buildings and structures falling within the right-of way - iv.
 Costs of acquisition as per revenue authorities and also based on realistic market derived rates - v.
 Detail schedules for acquisition of additional land and additional properties in consultation with the revenue authorities; - 5.
 The land acquisition plan shall report the progress of the land acquisition process under the NH Land Acquisition act - i.
 All required details on land parcels to be acquired - ii.
 Copies draft 3a and 3A notifications and approvals from NHIDCL - iii.
 Copies of published notifications, communication with CALAs and current status land acquisition process - iv.
-Village, district and CALA wise summary of land to be acquired, current status of process and notifications published - 6.
-The land acquisition report should be prepared in consultation with affected persons, non-governmental organisations and concerned government agencies and should cover land acquisition and resettlement plan and estimated costs of resettlement and rehabilitation of affected persons.
+Village, district and CALA wise summary of land to be acquired, current status ofprocess and notifications published